-It should be noted that the maximum extension that the examiners can accommodate for a Part II thesis to be examined in the 2021/22 session is 14 days.
-Any extension awarded for longer shall mean the assessment will normally be considered by the scheduled examination board in the next academic year.
+It should be noted that the maximum extension that the examiners can normally accommodate for a Part II thesis to be examined in the 2024/25 session is 7 days.
+Any extension awarded for longer may mean the assessment will either be considered by an extraordinary examination board or the scheduled examination board in the next academic year.